Examples of non-rigid, modular vector bundles on hyperk\"ahler manifolds

-The purpose of this short note is to produce examples of slope-stable modular vector bundles on a hyperk\"ahler manifolds, that are not rigid.
-These objects are of interest since it is expected that could lead to the construction of new explicit (possibly singular) examples of families of polarized hyperk\"ahler manifolds.
-In particular, one would like to generalize the theory of moduli spaces of sheaves on K3 surface, from which all the current known deformation types of hyperk\"ahler manifolds are constructed.
-The idea is to check if it is possible to take a suitable moduli space of modular sheaves on a higher-dimensional hyperk\"ahler, and obtain in this way another hyperk\"ahler.
+The purpose of this short note is to produce examples of slope-stable modular vector bundles on hyperk\"ahler manifolds, that are not rigid.
+These objects are of interest since it is expected that they could lead to the construction of new explicit (possibly singular) examples of families of polarized hyperk\"ahler manifolds.
+In particular, one would like to generalize the theory of moduli spaces of sheaves on K3 and abelian surfaces, from which all the current known deformation types of hyperk\"ahler manifolds are constructed.
+The idea is to check if it is possible to take a suitable moduli space of modular sheaves on a higher-dimensional hyperk\"ahler manifold, and obtain in this way another hyperk\"ahler manifold.
 This idea has its roots in the work of Verbitsky, \cite{ver}, but it was properly formalized by O'Grady, \cite{og19}, and the theory has recently witnessed a large inflationary phase, see e.g. the works of \cite{be22,bot22,mo23, markman, og22}.

-The modularity condition for HK manifolds of type K3$^{[2]}$ amounts to showing that the discriminant of a sheaf, see \ref{discr}, is a multiple of the second Chern class of the variety.
-In \cite{og19}, O'Grady studied examples of such bundles on certain hyperk\"ahler varieties, (in this case also projectively hyperholomorphic) which however were rigid.
+The modularity condition for hyperk\"ahler (HK) manifolds of type K3$^{[2]}$ amounts to showing that the discriminant of a sheaf, see equation \ref{discr}, is a multiple of the second Chern class of the variety.
+In \cite{og19}, O'Grady studied examples of such bundles on certain hyperk\"ahler varieties, (in this case also projectively hyperholomorphic, i.e. such that the projectivization of the bundle extends to all deformations of the base variety) which however were rigid.
 Very recently, in \cite{bot22} Bottini used a non-rigid vector bundle with 10-dimensional deformation space to construct a component of a moduli space equipped with a closed holomorphic two-form which is birational (and conjecturally isomorphic) to a hyperk\"ahler of OG10 type.

 It, therefore, becomes interesting to produce examples of these types of vector bundles on hyperk\"ahler manifolds.
 This is the scope of this paper.
-To be precise, we will show that starting from the modular slope-stable rigid bundles studied by O'Grady, and performing only standard linear algebra constructions, we can produce other modular (hence projectively hyperholomorphic) slope-stable bundles which are not rigid.
+To be precise, we will show that starting from the modular slope-stable rigid bundles studied by O'Grady, and performing only standard linear algebra constructions, we can produce other modular slope-stable bundles which are not rigid.
 We suspect that this in fact should be the shadow of a more general phenomenon, and a recipe to produce many more bundles of this sort.